rhammell/planesnet/README.md

 ```
 ### Saving Images

 Each individual image is stored as a single row within the PlanesNet **data** array.
-Images can be saved into a .png format by reshaping the 1200 row values into a 20x20x3 dimensional array that can be saved out using the Python Image Libary.
+Images can be saved into a .png format using the Python Image Library by first by reshaping the 1200 row values into a 20x20x3 dimensional array.

 ```python
 from PIL import Image